 What Are the Implications Associated with Burn Injuries?

 Burn injuries are more common than many people believe.
 According to the Centers for Disease Control and Prevention (CDC), over 4,500 people die every year from burn injuries in the United States.
 Roughly 50,000 people every year are hospitalized for the same reason, and over one million are estimated to require some type of medical treatment for burns.

 Serious burn injuries can be life-threatening and can lead to lifelong complications and conditions.
 For many burn injury victims, the long term effects of the burns are difficult to predict since the recovery process tends to take time and may worsen as the damaged skin is exposed to air.
 Conditions can rapidly change during the recovery process.
 Many burn injury victims must undergo amputation if the lower layers of skin become infected.

 These types of injuries can cause a family an incredible amount of stress and financial turmoil, especially if multiple skin grafts and surgeries are required.
 If you or a loved one has suffered from severe burn injuries after a car accident or other type of accident that was not the victim’s fault, you may be entitled to receive financial compensation that can bring a family peace of mind and aid the recovery process.

-At Welsh & Welsh, we can pair you with an Omaha, NE burn injury lawyer who can tell you the merits of your case and how we can be of assistance.
-Our law office has helped multiple personal injury victims in the state of Nebraska and we can help you, too.
+At Welsh & Welsh PC, LLO, we can pair you with an Omaha lawyer who can tell you the merits of your case and how we can be of assistance.
+If your injuries were the result of someone else’s negligence, you deserve to be compensated for what you’ve been through.
+Our law office has helped many personal injury victims in the state of Nebraska and we can help you, too.
 Contact us to find out more or receive a free case consultation.